PeculiarVentures/ASN1.js/README.md

 Abstract Syntax Notation One (ASN.1) is a standard and notation that describes rules and structures for representing, encoding, transmitting, and decoding data in telecommunications and computer networking.
 [ASN1js][] is a pure JavaScript library implementing this standard.
 ASN.1 is the basis of all X.509 related data structures and numerous other protocols used on the web.

+## Important Information for ASN1.js V1 Users
+ASN1.js V2 (ES2015 version) is **incompactible** with ASN1.js V1 code.

 ## Introduction

 [ASN1js][] is the first library for [BER][] encoding/decoding in Javascript designed for browser use.
 [BER][] is the basic encoding rules for [ASN.1][] that all others are based on, [DER][] is the encoding rules used by PKI applications - it is a subset of [BER][].
 The [ASN1js][] library was tested against [freely available ASN.1:2008 test suite], with some limitations related to JavaScript language.

 ## Features of the library

+* Based on latest features of JavaScipt language from ES2015 standard;
 * [ASN1js][] is a "base layer" for full-featured JS library [PKIjs][], which is using Web Cryptography API and has all classes, neccessary to work with PKI-related data;
 * Fully object-oriented library.
 Inhiritence is using everywhere inside the lib;
 * Working with HTML5 data objects (ArrayBuffer, Uint8Array etc.);